-IMPORTANT: Kaiser Permanente will collect a payment at the time of service.
-Kaiser Permanente will know at the time of your visit how much of the bill Sandia Total Health will pay and how much you will pay (Deductible and Coinsurance).
+IMPORTANT: Kaiser Permanente will collect a deposit at the time of service.
 Your portion (if any) will be paid first from your HCFSA (if you are enrolled), second from your HRA, and third by you.

 If you are using a non Network Provider they may require payment at the time of service.
 In this case you may want to use your debit card to make the payment.
 Remember that only the amount available in the HCFSA and HRA will be paid.